rahildoshi97/materforge/paper/paper.md

 It performs automatic regression and data reduction, resolves inter-property dependencies, validates configurations, and generates visualization plots for verification.
 The output is a fully configured `Material` object in which each property is stored as a symbolic expression - a callable function of a chosen dependency variable such as temperature, pressure, or composition - ready for direct use in simulation codes.

-**Stage 3 - Simulation Integration**: The symbolic expressions are passed directly into simulation frameworks such as pystencils [@pystencils] or waLBerla [@walberla] for code generation, or into any Python-based finite element or CFD solver.
+**Stage 3 - Simulation Integration**: The symbolic expressions are passed directly into simulation frameworks such as pystencils [@pystencils] and waLBerla [@walberla] for code generation, or into any Python-based CFD solver.
 Because properties are SymPy expressions, they plug into symbolic assignment collections without any additional conversion.

 # Key Functionality